yosefk/funtrace/README.md

 ```

 Funtrace uses [viztracer](https://github.com/gaogaotiantian/viztracer) for visualizing traces, in particular because of its ability to show source code, unlike stock [Perfetto](https://perfetto.dev/) (the basis for vizviewer.)

+To build your own program with tracing enabled, you can use `compiler-wrappers/funtrace-pg-g++`, `compiler-wrappers/funtrace-finstr-clang++` or the other two compiler wrapper scripts, just like `simple-example/build.sh` does.
+If the program uses autoconf/configure, you can set the `$CXX` env var to point to one of these scripts, and if it uses cmake, you can pass `-DCMAKE_CXX_COMPILER=/your/chosen/wrapper` to cmake.

+Note that the compiler wrappers
+slow down the configuration stage, because they compile & link funtrace.cpp, and this is costly at build system config time if the build system compiles many small programs to test for compiler features, library availability and such.
+For the build itself, the overhead of compiling funtrace.cpp is lower, but might still be annoying if you use a fast linker like mold and are used to near-instantaneous linking.
+The good thing about the compiler wrappers is that
+they make trying funtrace easy; if you decide to use funtrace in your program, however, you will probably want to pass the required compiler flags yourself as described below, which will eliminate the build-time overhead of the
+compiler wrappers.

+Once the program compiles, you can run it as usual, and then `killall -SIGTRAP your-program` (or `kill -SIGTRAP <pid>`) when you want to get a trace.
+The trace will go to `funtrace.raw`; if you use SIGTRAP multiple times, many
+trace samples will be written to the file.
+Now you can run `funtrace2viz` the way `simple-example/run.sh` does; you should have it compiled if you ran `simple-example/build.sh` or just `cargo build` (the trace decoder is a Rust
+program.) funtrace2viz will produce a vizviewer JSON file from each trace sample in funtrace.raw, and you can open each JSON file in vizviewer.

+If you build the program, run it, and decode its trace on the same machine/in the same container, life is easy.
+If not, note that in order for funtrace2viz to work, you need the program and its shared libraries to be accessible at the paths where they were loaded from _in the traced program run_, on the machine _where funtrace2viz runs_.
+And to see the source code of the functions (as opposed to just function names), you need the source files to be accessible on that
+machine, at the paths _where they were when the program was built_.
+If this is not the case, you can remap the paths using a file called `substitute-path.json` in the current directory of funtrace2viz, as described below.
+As a side note, if you don't like having to remap source file paths - not just in funtrace but eg in gdb - see [refix](https://github.com/yosefk/refix) which can help to mostly avoid this.

+Note that if you choose to try XRay instrumentation (`compiler-wrappers/funtrace-xray-clang++`), you need to run with `env XRAY_OPTIONS="patch_premain=true"` like simple-examples/run.sh does.
+With the other instrumentation options,
+tracing is on by default.

+**TODO** binary releases of the decoding tools

 # Compiling & linking with funtrace